-The single-leg stance test, sometimes referred to as the Trendelenburg Test, involves asking the patient to stand on their involved leg for 30 seconds.
-A positive test is indicated by contralateral pelvic drop indicating insufficiency of the hip abductor musculature or pain.
+The single-leg stance test, sometimes referred to as the Trendelenburg Test, which involves asking the patient to stand on their affected leg for 30 seconds.
+A positive test is indicated by a pelvic drop on the opposite side of the affected leg, indicating weakness of the hip abductor musculature or pain.
 This test is highly sensitive and specific.

-Imaging may be necessary to rule out the need for surgical intervention.
-Radiography is typically performed first among imaging modalities however it’s limited ability to detect soft tissue lesions makes it somewhat undesirable for this condition.
+Imaging may be necessary to rule out the need for surgery.
+Radiography is typically used, but it’s limited ability to detect soft tissue lesions makes it somewhat undesirable for this condition.

 Remember that different types of hip pain can have similar symptoms, and they can be mistaken for another like sciatica or IT band syndrome.
-As with any injury or illness, readers should consult with a physician or qualified medical professional to determine the best personal course of treatment.
+As with any injury or illness, you should consult with a physician or qualified medical professional to determine the best personal treatment plan.

 Exercise for gluteal tendinopathy

-Current concepts in the treatment of tendinopathies suggest early adoption of isometric exercise to modulate pain.
-Though it hasn’t been studied in gluteal tendinopathies, research on patellar tendinopathy recommends loading the knee extensors isometrically at 70 percent maximum muscle contraction four times for 45 to 60 seconds, several times each day, to increase pain pressure threshold.
+Although it hasn’t been studied in gluteal tendinopathies, research on knee tendinopathy recommends holding a relatively heavy quadriceps contraction (think leg extension machine) four times for 45 to 60 seconds, several times each day, to increase pain threshold.

-Another recent study demonstrated similar results with five 45-second isometric contractions of the quadriceps at 70 percent maximum contraction.
+Another recent study showed similar results with the same type of exercise at near-maximum effort.
 This dosage provided near-complete pain relief immediately and up to 45 minutes post-exercise.

 This “old school” thinking should be replaced by heavy, slow resistance training performed in mid-range abduction.
 Keeping the patient out of adduction prevents compression of the gluteal tendons at the greater trochanter and avoids placing surrounding musculature at a mechanical disadvantage.

-If a Pilates reformer or slippery floor is not available or is unsafe for a patient, simple side-stepping with emphasis on trail leg abduction can be employed.
+If a Pilates reformer or slippery floor is not available or is unsafe for a patient, simple side-stepping with emphasis on trail leg abduction can be used.

-Contrary to popular thinking, targeted abductor strengthening is not strongly correlated with functional tasks such as a single leg squat, nor did improved abductor strength affect knee valgus in patients with patellofemoral pain.
-This suggests that rehabilitation of gluteal tendinopathy should include hip abductor strengthening accompanied by movement retraining specific to the individual.
-It may be important to emphasize neuromuscular control of hip adduction in squatting, single-leg stance, stair climbing, running, or other sport-specific movements.
+Contrary to popular thinking, targeted abductor strengthening is weakly correlated with functional tasks, such as a single leg squat, nor did improved abductor strength affect knee valgus in patients with knee pain.

 - Sitting cross-legged